How to Produce an Openwork Rose-Shaped Pendant: Herstellungsprozess & Kostenaufschlüsselung

 Software Used

-• CAD (Rhino, Matrix, ZBrush) for 3D modeling
+• CAD (Nashorn, Matrix, ZBrush) for 3D modeling

 • Vector (Adobe Illustrator) for laser-cut designs